DigitalGeographyLab/AI2D-RST/README.md

 # AI2D-RST
-Repository for the conference article "Enhancing the AI2 Diagrams dataset using Rhetorical Structure Theory", published in the Proceedings of the 11th Language Resources and Evaluation Conference.
+This repository contains code for the conference article "Enhancing the AI2 Diagrams dataset using Rhetorical Structure Theory" by Tuomo Hiippala and Serafina Orekhova, published in the Proceedings of the 11th Language Resources and Evaluation Conference.

 ## Caveat

-Note that this repository is very much a work in progress, as some of the scripts in the [utils](utils/) directory relate to unpublished work.
+Note that this repository is very much a work in progress, as the scripts in the [utils](utils/) directory relate to unpublished and ongoing work.

+If you came here for the LREC paper, see the section below.

-## Full paper
+## LREC paper

 Please find the conference paper [here](http://www.helsinki.fi/~thiippal/publications/2018-lrec.pdf).

-## Guide to RST annotation for diagrams
+## Application of Rhetorical Structure Theory to the AI2D dataset

-This section documents common RST relations encountered during the annotation and presents examples of their application to the AI2D data.
+This section documents common RST relations encountered during the annotation and presents examples of their application to the AI2D dataset.
 These examples are intended to illustrate how we applied RST to the AI2D diagrams, particularly during the experiments measuring agreement between annotators, as reported in the conference paper.

 | Relation              | Description   | Example  |
 | :-------------------- |:------------- | :--------|